VectorInstitute/midst-toolkit/examples/gan/README.md

 - `trans_domain.json`: Metadata about the columns in `trans.csv`, such as data types and sizes.
 - `dataset_meta.json`: Metadata about the relationship between the tables.
 Since this is a single-table example, it will only contain information about the `trans` table.
+- `meta_info.json`: Metadata about the dataset, namely which columns are numerical and which ones are categorical, the target column and the task type (e.g. `regression`).

 ## Kicking off training